 Liability.
 Any legally enforceable obligation.

 Liability insurance.
 Covers accidental injuries and damages resulting from an accident caused by the insured.
 Liability insurance pays on behalf of the insured.

 Limit.
 The maximum amount that an insurer is bound to pay for a covered loss.
-For example, if you have a $5,000 loss and the limit on your policy is $2,500, then $2,500 is the maximum your insurance company will pay.
+For example, if you had a $5,000 loss and the limit on your policy is $2,500, then would be the maximum your insurance company would pay.